The mission of the Awakenings is to Make Visible the artistic expression of survivors of sexual violence.

 - We encourage a short author biography.

-- We cannot pay our writers at this time, but we will be strong advocates for your work.
+- We can offer $12 per published piece at this time, and we will promote your work.

 - If you have any requests regarding formatting or layout, please include them in the comments field.